markvanderloo/stringdist/README.md

 Could
 ----

-Perhaps in the future I'll add supporting functionality such as
+* Perhaps in the future I'll add supporting functionality such as
     * An encoding sniffer, detecting character encodings from files (not sure if that's available in R already)
     * Some string normalizing functionality
     * ...
+* Put paralellisation under the hood with openMP